 - It makes the most of healthy follicles, maximising donor hair for harvesting.

 The Short Version

 - Hair plugs, FUT and FUG all use the strip harvesting method of removing a long strip from the back of the scalp.

 - Follicular Unit Extraction (FUE) uses specially designed instruments to harvest donor follicles one by one and transplants them to the desired areas.

-- FUE is a better choice for hair transplant because of its decreased recovery time, less discomfort, and less pain drugs.
+- FUE is a better choice for a hair transplant because of its decreased recovery time, less discomfort, and fewer pain drugs.